Category

 Building a provider-switching LLM client: one interface, three providers, task-tier routing

-A 60-line adapter package lets you swap Anthropic, OpenAI, and local Ollama via an env var, route cheap classification to Haiku and synthesis to Opus, and add prompt caching without touching call sites.
+A small adapter package lets you swap Anthropic, OpenAI, and local Ollama via an env var, route cheap classification to Haiku and synthesis to Opus, and add prompt caching without touching call sites.

 Entity resolution for guests: fuzzy matching first, LLM disambiguation second